What is Council Tax and how much is it

 London pensions fund authority

-For 2024/25, the income to be raised by levies is set out below.
+For 2026/27, the income to be raised by levies is set out below.
 The Greater London levy is payable in all boroughs, the Inner London levy only in Inner London Boroughs (including the City of London).
-The figures show the total to be raised.

 • Inner London £7,000,000